 Are Referring Providers Prepared?

-The American College of Radiology (ACR) has recently noted the general consensus among contributing members is that referring providers are lacking awareness of the new program and are either unfamiliar or apprehensive of the January 1, 2020 deadline for implementation.
-As the furnishing professional, you have the financial stake in the outcome, and beginning January 1, 2021, claims submitted without compliance certificates will be rejected.
+The American College of Radiology (ACR) has recently noted the general consensus among contributing members is that referring providers are lacking awareness of the new program and are still unfamiliar or apprehensive of the deadline for implementation.
+As the furnishing professional, you have the financial stake in the outcome, and beginning January 1, 2022, claims submitted without compliance certificates will be rejected.

 This has created a somewhat awkward situation that may best be resolved by radiologists partnering with their hospital colleagues to spearhead an awareness campaign that educates primary care providers in the benefits brought by AUC and CDSM.
 While this is currently mandated for Medicare patients only, be assured that third-party insurance carriers will have a keen eye on the roll-out and implementation in 2020.